-It’s hard to believe that Lost has been off the air for almost 8 years now.
+It’s hard to believe that Lost has been off the air for almost eight years now.
 I remember that night in May 2010 like it was yesterday.
-I remember the people I watched it with, I remember texting certain friends that weren’t watching with me and I even remember the girl I debated at a bar that night after the show ended.
+I remember the people I watched it with, I remember texting certain friends that weren’t watching with me, and I even remember the girl I debated at a bar that night after the show ended.
 (Years later, I’m still having similar debates.
 The finale was amazing and answered everything I needed answered.)
-I remember laughing to myself thinking that show runners Damon Lindelof and Carlton Cuse ended the series in a way that ensured it would never be resurrected.
+I remember laughing to myself thinking that showrunners Damon Lindelof and Carlton Cuse ended the series in a way that ensured it would never be resurrected.
 Naturally, the rumors that Disney, ABC’s parent company, would want to bring the series back at some point started in no time.
 I loved Lost; despite its flaws (early Season 3, I’m looking at you) I consider the show to be a masterpiece and to have ended on the highest of possible notes.
 Why run the risk of ruining something so good?
-Well show business is a business after all and artistic achievement is more often than not an afterthought.
-So with the recent news that Carlton Cuse has signed a new 4 year deal with ABC for…something…and ABC’s really poor attempts to end the speculation that the show is coming back, it’s time to realize that the return of Lost is at least a possibility.
-Here today I would like to examine a few things that I would like to see and not like to see if in fact the show does come back.
+Well, show business is a business after all and artistic achievement is more often than not an afterthought.
+So with the recent news that Carlton Cuse has signed a new four year deal with ABC for…something…and ABC’s feeble attempts to end the speculation that the show is coming back, it’s time to realize that the return of Lost is at least a possibility.
+Here today I would like to examine a few things that I would like to see and not like to see if, in fact, the show does come back.

 A small dose of fan service: One of the things I loved about Lost was the show’s refusal to answer the questions they didn’t feel they had to.
 If it didn’t impact any of our main characters, it likely didn’t get answered.
 A new series with all new characters presents an interesting situation though.
 Some of these new characters could be written to need to solve certain mysteries from before.
 By no means do I want all of the loose ends from before tied up but one or two nice payoffs from the original series could provide a nice mythological tie between the original and reboot and be a nice reward for fans of both.
 Who did build the statue and why after all?